SuperDevTop/Quran-Reading/README.md

 # Quran-Reading
 Android/ios reading room creation - real time voice chatting

-ios
+ios settings

+1) Dissonance settings

-Download AudioPluginInterface.h from the Unity native audio plugin SDK and add it to your XCode project. add #import "AudioPluginInterface.h"; to UnityAppController.mm in XCode.
+1.Coppy AudioPluginInterface.h from Assets/Plugins and add it to your XCode project.
+2.add #import "AudioPluginInterface.h"; to UnityAppController.mm in XCode.
-Find the preStartUnity method and add the line UnityRegisterAudioPlugin(&UnityGetAudioEffectDefinitions);
+3.Find the preStartUnity method and add the line UnityRegisterAudioPlugin(&UnityGetAudioEffectDefinitions);